systemslab/popper-paper/paper/paper.md

 algorithm is 10x better than the baseline when the level of parallelism exceeds 4 concurrent threads"; or "for dataset A, our model predicts the outcome with an error of 95%".
-More concrete examples are given in @sec:cases.
+More concrete examples are given in @Sec:cases.

 When validating assertions that depend on the underlying hardware, i.e. that come from capturing runtime performance metrics, an